 Yes.
 The PBGC routinely engaged in outreach and dialogue with the requester community and public/private groups regarding its administration of the FOIA, throughout the fiscal year.
-FOIA Public Liaisons and Disclosure Division staff assisted the requester community by answering questions and navigating the FOIA process.
-Between March-April 2018 and June -September 2018, the PBGC specifically engaged requesters seeking aggregate personal privacy datasets and PBGC investment information.
-During these discussions, the PBGC provided targeted analysis of "what if" scenarios to assist these requesters in formulating FOIA requests that would be disclosable and affordable.
+The Disclosure Division's staff assisted the requester community by answering questions and helping requesters navigate the FOIA process.
+This year, the PBGC's efforts especially focused on shaping the request scope at the Intake Triage stage.